harry-peek/ringcentral-api-docs/docs/global SMS/sms-message.md

 # SMS Message

-Sending SMS messages with Omnichannel API.
+Sending SMS messages with the Global Business SMS API.

 ---

 !!! tip
-    The easiest way to use Omnichannel API is with our [official libraries](development-libraries.md).
+    The easiest way to use the Global Business SMS API is with our [official libraries](development-libraries.md).
 Libraries will take care of authentication, request validation and response handling.

 ## Send a single SMS